Ko11e/Bogardens-blacksmith/README.md

   ![favicon](assets/images/favicon-README.webp)

+### 404 page
+- A 404 page will display if a user navigates to a broken link.
+- The 404 error page helps users navigate back to the main website in case of a broken link or missing page, eliminating the need for the browser’s back button.

 #### The Hero section
   - The section features an attention-grabbing animation to highlight the site's main content.
   - The photo in the section has a text overlay informing the user of the name of the company and its region of location.